dioxus-modal

 [features]

-server = ["dioxus/server", "dioxus-modal/ssr"]This will tell dioxus-modal and its dependencies not to perform DOM-related operations at the stage of server side rendering.
+server = ["dioxus/server", "dioxus-modal/ssr"]This tells dioxus-modal and its dependencies not to perform DOM-related operations at the server-side-rendering stage.

 Add the ModalCollector component to your app to enable rendering modals.